 Disadvantages: The single biggest disadvantage to synthetic underlayments is the cost.
 For those who are doing a roof installation on a tight budget, the cost of synthetic underlayment may be a little too much to deal with, even though their superior durability may make them actually more cost-effective over the life of the roof.
 Additionally, most roofers agree that synthetic materials repel a lot more water and moisture than felt does, which means they don’t handle water seepage quite as well if there are any cracks or gaps in your underlayment.

-If you have further questions regarding which underlayment you should use for your roof replacement or installation, do not hesitate to speak to our team at Divine Roofing, Inc. We have proudly earned the title of GAF® Master-Elite™ Factory Certified contractor, meaning we have demonstrated a long and consistent record of completely-satisfied clients, use of quality materials, and labor held to the highest degrees of workmanship.For a free estimate, call Divine Roofing, Inc. today at (719) 497-1005!
+If you have further questions regarding which underlayment you should use for your roof replacement or installation, do not hesitate to speak to our team at Divine Roofing, Inc. We have proudly earned the title of GAF® Master-Elite™ Factory Certified contractor, meaning we have demonstrated a long and consistent record of completely-satisfied clients, use of quality materials, and labor held to the highest degrees of workmanship.For a free estimate on roofing in Colorado Springs, call Divine Roofing, Inc. today at (719) 497-1005!